 Research and presentations have been an integral part of your journey.
 In what ways has this helped you in a coalescence and innovation in design?

-You have been associated with academics, be it an external reviewer for AA London or an environmental design tutor at UCL.
+You associated with academics, be it an external reviewer for AA London or an environmental design tutor at UCL.
 What is your opinion of the architectural coursework all over the world?

 How has the ongoing pandemic affected the architectural industry?

-Changes in the design approach is a slow process as it takes time to implement them and achieve a positive response.
+Changes in the design approach is a slow process.
+It takes time to implement them and achieve a positive response.
 The outbreak revealed that sealed glass boxes with centralized air conditioning systems are not the adequate solution.
 Flexibility and occupant control is required.
-Ultimately the focus will slowly shift from building aesthetics to occupant well being, flexibility of spaces being the basis of design development.
+Ultimately the focus will slowly shift from building aesthetics to occupant well being.
+Flexibility of spaces will become the basis of design development.
 The pandemic has pointed out the potential for change in how we occupy any space.

 Biltrax Construction Data is tracking 17000+ projects on its technology platform for its Clients.
 Email firstname.lastname@example.org to subscribe and generate business leads.